Naomi-QYang/MavenMarket_Retail_Performance-Customers_Analytics/README.md

  * Inventory management analysis
  * Stock turnover

-These extensions would enable the dashboard to move further from historical reporting toward a broader FP&A and forward-looking decision-support framework.
+These extensions would enable the report to move further from historical reporting toward a broader FP&A and forward-looking decision-support framework.